Character rigidity for lattices and commensurators: Introduction

 Based on the strong rigidity result of Mostow \cite{mostowstrongrigidity}, the superrigidity result of Margulis, and the cocycle version due to Zimmer, Connes suggested that the analogy could be pursued further and that there should be a similar superrigidity phenomenon for such groups embedded in their group von Neumann algebras.
 Connes further suggested that the first difficulty is to understand the role of the Poisson boundary in the setting of operator algebras.
 (See the discussion on page 86 in \cite{jonesproblems}).

 The first examples of lattices in higher-rank groups where this ``operator algebraic superrigidity'' was verified were obtained by Bekka \cite{bekka} who showed that this holds for the groups $SL_n(\mathbb Z)$, for $n \geq 3$.
 Further examples were found in \cite{petersonthom} where the same results were obtained for the groups $SL_2(A)$ where $A = \mathcal O$ is a ring of integers (or, more generally, $A = \mathcal O S^{-1}$ a localization) with infinitely many units.
-Despite this initial progress, the proofs in \cite{bekka} and \cite{petersonthom} rely much too heavily on the structure of $SL_n$ and as such do not generalize to arbitrary irreducible lattices.
-The purpose of this paper is to provide the first examples of higher-rank groups $G$ such that operator algebraic superrigidity holds for arbitrary irreducible lattices.
+Despite this initial progress, the proofs in \cite{bekka} and \cite{petersonthom} rely heavily on the structure of $SL_n$, e.g., by explicitly working with unipotent elements and using the congruence subgroup property, and as such do not appear to generalize to arbitrary irreducible lattices.
+The purpose of this paper is to provide the first examples of higher-rank groups $G$ such that operator algebraic superrigidity holds for arbitrary irreducible\footnote{We consider a lattice $\Gamma < G$ to be irreducible if for each non-compact closed normal subgroup $G_0 \lhd G$, we have that $\Gamma$ projects densely onto the quotient $G/G_0$.
+In the context of lattices in products of groups this is sometimes referred to as strong irreducibility.} lattices.

 \begin{thma}[Operator Algebraic Superrigidity for lattices] Suppose $G$ is a semisimple connected Lie group with trivial center and no compact factors, such that at least one factor is higher-rank, and suppose $H$ is a non-compact totally disconnected semisimple algebraic group over a local field with trivial center and no compact factors.
-Let $\Gamma < G \times H$ be a (strongly) irreducible lattice, and suppose $\pi: \Gamma \to \mathcal U(M)$ is a representation into the unitary group of a finite factor $M$ such that $\pi(\Gamma)'' = M$.
+Let $\Gamma < G \times H$ be an irreducible lattice, and suppose $\pi: \Gamma \to \mathcal U(M)$ is a representation into the unitary group of a finite factor $M$ such that $\pi(\Gamma)'' = M$.
 Then either $M$ is finite dimensional, or else $\pi$ extends to an isomorphism $L\Gamma \xrightarrow{\sim} M$. \end{thma}